Lesson 2 of 6

 A. The Sun Stands Still as Israel Fights the Amorites (Joshua 10:1-15)

-Joshua and his forces, with miraculous intervention by God, defeat five Amorite kings who have attacked Gibeon.
+Joshua and his forces are obligated to defend the Gibeonites on account of the treaty.
+They go to war against those states that now see Gibeon as an enemy for making a treaty with the Israelites.
+With miraculous intervention by God, the Israelites defeat the five Amorite kings (of Jerusalem, Hebron, Jarmuth, Lachish, and Eglon) who have attacked Gibeon.
 At Joshua’s request, the sun stands still for a day so that the victory can be accomplished.

 B. Five Amorite Kings Killed (Joshua 10:16-27)